tloredo/sdss_legacy/README.md

 Specifically, this package accesses the Legacy data as provided by SDSS DR17 (the last data release of SDSS IV).
 For basic information about the samples, see: [Legacy Survey Target Selection | SDSS DR17](https://www.sdss.org/dr17/algorithms/legacy_target_selection/).
 Note that although these samples are "legacy" samples defined by observations taken during SDSS I/II, pipeline revisions lead to small changes in object properties and thus sample selections across data releases.

 The data tables used by `sdss_legacy` were created using CasJobs SQL queries building an inner join between the SDSS `SpecObj` and `PhotoObj` tables, and a left outer join with the `Photoz` table (providing SDSS $k$NN photo-z estimates for a subset of the objects).
-The resulting samples are about 1% smaller than a sample with the same `WHERE` selection clause operating on just the `SpecObj` table.
+The resulting samples are about 1% smaller than samples with the same `WHERE` selection clause operating on just the `SpecObj` table.
 We have not explored how omitting the lost samples (lacking `PhotoObj` entries) may introduce or reduce bias in the samples for certain purposes.
 The queries are specified to include morphological summaries from the photometric pipeline, as well as various magnitudes (e.g., model-based, PSF, Petrosian, and fiber), and basic spectroscopic summaries (e.g., redshift, velocity dispersion).
 The queries used to build the samples appear at the end of this document.